Rayonier

-Rayonier Inc, headquartered in Wildlight, Florida, is a timberland real estate investment trust ("REIT") with assets located in some of the most productive softwood timber growing regions in the United States and New Zealand.
+Rayonier Inc, headquartered in Yulee, Florida is a timberland real estate investment trust ("REIT") with assets located in softwood timber growing regions in the United States and New Zealand.
 Its core business segments are timber and real estate.

-As of December 31, 2020, the company owned or leased approximately 2.7 million acres of timberlands overall, located in the U.S. South (1.73 million acres) and U.S. Pacific Northwest (507,000 acres).
-The company also has a 77% ownership interest in Matariki Forestry Group, a joint venture, that owns or leases approximately 417,000 acres of timberlands in New Zealand.
+As of December 31, 2024, the company owned or leased approximately 2.5 million acres of timberlands overall, located in the U.S. South (1.75 million acres) and U.S. Pacific Northwest (308,000 acres).
+The company also has a 77% ownership interest in Matariki Forestry Group, a joint venture, that owns or leases approximately 412,000 acres of timberlands in New Zealand.